 You might need some research to understand more about what these customers do and where they meet.
 It might take some time, but it’s not going to be wasted.
 In fact, it will be a very useful first step to get closer to the target segment and to start an entrepreneurial journey.

 For example, one of the startups we worked with asked us to define the product strategy for a WordPress plugin.
 After a little bit of thinking, we reasoned that WordPress developers with a certain seniority and background could have been our potential profile of early adopters.
 So where do WordPress developers with a certain seniority and background congregate?
 What do they have in common?
 We identified locations (either online or proper places) where they might meet or get together: online forums, communities, meet ups, LinkedIn groups, etc, and we contacted them right there.

 If network hubs are online, we recruit customers either with posts on online communities or contact them directly.
 If network hubs are physical places, we meet these people at networking events.
 In either case, the objective is to ask them to have an in depth chat whenever and anywhere they like.

 In certain situations, customer recruitment is so difficult that network hubs might not work as expected.
 Rob Fitzpatrick listed a few additional options to recruit customers to interview in his book “The mom test“:

-However, a bit of reality check will help.
-If time constraint is a problem, and if you are struggling to convince people to be interviewed, an Amazon voucher might be the way to go.
+However, a bit of a reality check will help.
+If time constraints are a problem, and if you are struggling to convince people to be interviewed, an Amazon voucher might be the way to go.